MicrosoftDocs/azure-docs/articles/active-directory/app-provisioning/sap-successfactors-integration-reference.md

 ### Retrieving position details

 The SuccessFactors connector supports expansion of the position object.
-To expand and retrieve position object attributes such as job level or position names in a specific language, you can use JSONPath expressions as shown below.
+To expand and retrieve position object attributes such as job level or position names in a specific language, you can use JSONPath expressions as shown.

 | Attribute Name | JSONPath expression |
 | -------------- | ------------------- |